XerxesDGreat/XerxesDGreat.github.io/_posts/2015-10-01-the-value-of-lego-dimensions-an-analysis.md

 ---
 title: The Value of LEGO Dimensions - An Analysis
 date: 2015-10-01
-category: Thoughts
+category: Reviews
+tags:
+- lego
+- dimensions
-tags: LEGO, Dimensions, did the math
+- did the math
 ---

 ![logo][logo]